Want to access your additional customer data within the Shopify admin? Now you can!

 By creating a new custom data column.

 It's important to note that each metafield definition must use a content type that corresponds with the respective data column type, and all metafields connected to the app must use the

 Normally you shouldn't need to worry about content types for definitions since the app will automatically create metafield definitions in Shopify using the proper types.
 However, if you come across a situation where you need to manually create a metafield definition, then you must make sure the definition is set to use the proper content type.

-See the table below for a reference of the mapping between data column types and metafield types:
+See the table below for a reference of the mapping between the data column types in Customer FIelds and the currently supported metafield types in Shopify:

 Data column type (Customer Fields)